-Over the course of the decade (2008-2017), Digital & IT Infrastructure is the most improved indicator in the Infrastructure sub-category, with the Africa average score improving by +17.0.
-However, since 2014, despite being the second most improved indicator in the subcategory, the rate of improvement has slowed from an average annual trend of +2.20 between 2008 and 2014 to +1.27 in 2014-2017.
+Over the course of the decade (2008-2017), Digital & IT Infrastructure is the most improved indicator in the Infrastructure sub-category, with the African average score improving by +17.0.
+However, since 2014, despite being the second most improved indicator in the sub-category, the rate of improvement has slowed from an average annual trend of +2.20 between 2008 and 2014 to +1.27 in 2014-2017.
 While 43 countries have improved in this indicator since 2014, 11 countries have deteriorated, more than double the number that deteriorated between 2008 and 2014.
 Between 2014 and 2017 the most improved countries are Djibouti (+27.1), Tunisia (+19.1) and Cabo Verde (+13.0).
 Over the same period, Chad (-7.9), Angola (-6.4) and Malawi (-6.0) have experienced the biggest deteriorations.
 Whilst improvements are notable, this is still the lowest performing indicator in Infrastructure, with an African average of 36.0 out of 100.0.

 Both the Rural Sector (+0.9) and Public Management (+0.8) subcategories have also improved since 2014, in both cases reversing a trend of -0.6 between 2008 and 2014.
-The rate of improvement has increased from an annual average trend of -0.10 to +0.30 for Rural Sector and +0.27 for Public Management.
+The direction of change has gone from an annual average trend of -0.10 to +0.30 for Rural Sector and to +0.27 for Public Management.

-Rural Sector can serve as a proxy for Goal 5: Modern Agriculture, while it is also one of several sectors influencing Goal 4: Transformed Economies and Job Creation with pertinence to Priority Area 4.3: Economic Diversification and Resilience.
+Rural Sector can serve as a proxy for Agenda 2063's Goal 5: Modern agriculture, while it is also one of several sectors influencing Goal 4: Transformed economies and job creation with pertinence to Priority Area 4.3: Economic diversification and resilience.
 In 2017, there was a notable discrepancy between regional scores in the Rural Sector sub-category.
 Southern Africa is the best performing region with a score of 57.5, with East Africa (54.3) and North Africa (54.0) not too far behind.
 Meanwhile, Central Africa is the worst performer recording a regional average of 38.8, suggesting a challenging environment for progress in Goal 5 and Priority Area 4.3.
-Concerningly, Central Africa is also the most worsened region between 2014 and 2017, (-0.5), although this is largely driven by the -7.6 decline of DRC.
+Concerningly, Central Africa is also the most worsened region between 2014 and 2017 (-0.5), although this is largely driven by the -7.6 decline of DRC.
 At the same time, the regions already performing better have improved further.
 Between 2014 and 2017 East Africa improved by +2.0, Southern Africa by +1.7 and North Africa by +1.5.
 West Africa however experienced a modest deterioration of -0.1.
-The regional discrepancies highlight that while there has been progress in the Rural Sector sub-category since 2014, with all indicators improving over said time period, this progress is inconsistent across the continent.
+The regional discrepancies highlight that while there has been progress in the Rural Sector sub-category between 2014 and 2017, with all indicators improving over this time period, this progress is inconsistent across the continent.
 Overall, 27 countries have improved while 18 have deteriorated and eight have made no change.